Intrinsic antiferromagnetic topological insulator and axion state in V2WS4

-{\emph{Tight-binding model and multilayer.}} The layered van der Waals materials are featured by tunable quantum size effects.
+\emph{Tight-binding model and multilayer.---} The layered van der Waals materials are featured by tunable quantum size effects.
 Here the band inversion in 3D suggests nontrivial topology may also exist in 2D multilayers.
-For AFM V$_2$WS$_4$ films, even layers have $\mathcal{I}C_{4z}$ and $C_{2x}\tau'_{1/2}$ symmetries, $\tau'_{1/2}\equiv(a,a,0)/2$.
-All of the bands have Chern number $\mathcal{C}=0$ because of the Hall conductance $\sigma_{xy}$ is odd under $C_{2x}\tau'_{1/2}$.
-Differently, odd layers have $\mathcal{I}C_{4z}$ and $C_{2x}\Theta$ symmetries, $\mathcal{C}\neq0$ is allowed for $\sigma_{xy}$ is invariant under $C_{2x}\Theta$.
+For AFM V$_2$WS$_4$ films, even and odd layers have distinct symmetry and topological properties.
+Even layers have $S_{4z}$ and $C_{2x}\tau'_{1/2}$ symmetries, where $\tau'_{1/2}\equiv(a,a,0)/2$, and all of the bands have Chern number $\mathcal{C}=0$ because of the Hall conductance $\sigma_{xy}$ is odd under $C_{2x}\tau'_{1/2}$.
+Differently, odd layers have $S_{4z}$ and $C_{2x}\Theta$ symmetries, $\mathcal{C}\neq0$ is allowed for $\sigma_{xy}$ is invariant under $C_{2x}\Theta$.
 We construct a tight-binding model to recover the essential topological physics for AFM ground state, and investigate the crossover between bulk and multilayers.